cfengine/documentation/reference/design-center/sketch.markdown

 user interface (GUI), all of the above attributes must be specified.
 Some additional requirements are noted below.

-The depens.os attribute is checked when a user is activating a sketch, to warn on cases where a user attempts to activate a sketch on an operating system the sketch does not (yet) support.
+The depends.os attribute is checked when a user is activating a sketch, to warn on cases where a user attempts to activate a sketch on an operating system the sketch does not (yet) support.
 It is therefore useful to make sure that all the operating systems listed in depends.os is working well with the sketch.